Staff

 Wilderness Dayen

-Jessy is from Woodstock, Georgia and earned a BS in Zoology, Conservation and Biodiversity from Auburn University and an M.P.P. in Environmental Policy from Georgia State University.
-Jessy has several years of experience in the non-profit realm, particularly with program development and educational outreach initiatives for underserved communities throughout Atlanta.
+Jessy grew up in Woodstock, Georgia but now calls Fruita, Colorado home.
+She earned a BS in Zoology, Conservation and Biodiversity from Auburn University and an M.P.P. in Environmental Policy from Georgia State University.
+Jessy has several years of experience in the non-profit realm, particularly with program development, habitat monitoring, and outreach initiatives for underserved communities.
 She is driven by her passion to conserve habitats and ecosystems through policy work while promoting outdoor accessibility and equity for all.
 Jessy can be found outside hiking or running with her dog and inside reading or cooking Southern comfort food.

 Adrian Ortiz